By Ed Muna

-Each year we see hundreds of operating expense statements, and more often than not expenses are increasing at a rate of 5% or greater.
-On occasion, we have even seen expenses increase more than 20% year over year.
+Each year I see hundreds of operating expense statements, and more often than not expenses are increasing at a rate of 5% or greater.
+On occasion, I have even seen expenses increase more than 20% year over year.

 Are you paying too much?Get peace of mind with a complimentary review of your commercial lease and operating expenses from the Hughes Marino Lease Audit team.

 One of the biggest contributors to such an abnormality is the inclusion of a capital expenditure in the operating expenses.
 Capital can include everything from a lobby remodel, to the replacement of major equipment, to a new fitness center or roof.
 In one recent review of a client’s operating expenses from one very large and well-respected landlord, our team saw a 25% increase in overall expenses.
 Looking deeper, we discovered that a significant, six-figure inclusion of capital was responsible for the increase.